mengbinhao/jack-note/docs/english/NPR.md

   > How is that all playing together and is reunification back on the table seriously now?

 - 2020.3.3
+  - sign n/v | signature n
+  - significant n/adj | significance n
   - signify vt
-  - significant adj | significance n
   - catastrophe n
   - consolidate v
   - ruin n/vt